Sales Funnel and Your Digital Marketing

 The concept of a sales funnel has since been referenced in selling and marketing fields for nearly a century.
 Throughout that time, some companies and marketers have added additional stages to the funnel due to the complexity of some modern sales transactions.

 Essentially, the funnel is the buying process from beginning to end that a company attempts to lead their prospects through.
 By examining the acronym, we see that each sale begins with gaining a prospect’s attention.
 Once you have caught their eye, you need to get prospects interested in your product or service.
 After that, you have to create a desire for them to make a purchasing decision and then finally get them to act.
+Here is a another great article by UpLead that can help you learn more about sales funnels.

 How to Use the Funnel in Today’s Digital Marketing